ShizhuoZhang/ShizhuoZhang.github.io/_posts/2021-12-20-essay-micromanipulation.md

 &emsp;Robotic micromanipulation technology developed in the last three decades has greatly facilitated research in cell engineering, and fully automated cell manipulation systems are accordingly demanded.
 Aiming at the adherent cell injection for high-throughput screening, this research proposal is meant to explore novel robotic cell micromanipulation and injection methods.
 The research background and current status are firstly presented.
 Then the literature review on cell microinjection and involved key technologies are investigated from two aspects of microscopic computer vision and micro-robotic control.
 Finally, with the ambition of building a perfect robotic microinjection system for adherent cells, the system architecture and major equipment required for experiments are outlined, system procedures are listed step by step, some improvements are proposed.

+___

 <p align="left"><font face="黑体" size=5>1.
 Background</font></p>

 Different from robotic control of macroscopic objects, research on microscopic objects in electronics, biology, medicine, and other fields, such as cell fusion, DNA injection, chromosome transplantation, and other technologies, all require micromanipulation systems.
 With the help of the micromanipulation equipment, the tasks of grabbing, holding, transferring, assembling, and injecting objects with the characteristic size of micron and submicron can be precisely completed [1].
 As the basic technology of cell engineering, cell manipulation is one of the most important applications of micromanipulation.
 Traditional cell manipulation relies on the operation of skilled operators, which is inefficient.
 However, in the past three decades, the automated cell manipulation system formed by the combination of micro-robotic control technology and microscopic computer vision has gradually developed and evolved [2].
 This advance not only improves work efficiency but also provides better platforms for cell engineering research related to microinjection, nuclear transfer, embryo transfer, and so on.
 For example, robotic cell manipulation has greatly promoted the development and application of high-throughput screening technology [3], which makes it possible to process hundreds and thousands of cells per experiment rapidly and accurately.

 Given that disorders of intercellular communication are responsible for diseases such as cardiac arrhythmias, cancer, etc., by measuring the intercellular communication and then screening the drug libraries, the optimal treatment for these diseases can be identified.
 And a standard technique for this is to inject fluorescent molecules into cells and then to monitor their transferring among other adjacent cells [4], [5].
-In this context, a fully automated adherent cell injection system for high-throughput drug screening is badly needed, which is exactly the goal of a new project[[1\]](#_ftn1) led by Department of Mechanical Engineering in the City University of Hong Kong.
+In this context, a fully automated adherent cell injection system for high-throughput drug screening is badly needed, which is exactly the goal of [[a new project]](https://scholars.cityu.edu.hk/en/projects/a-fully-automated-adherent-cell-injection-system-for-highthroughput-drug-screening(0a5e5f3e-21f0-4aa9-a946-346add83dc79).html) led by Department of Mechanical Engineering in the City University of Hong Kong.
 Though a lot of efforts have been put into automating cell manipulation, there are still large gaps to fill.